teach-afp/www/input/lecture1.md

 * In practice, changing expressions by others denoting the same values might have consequences in
-  - Memory consumption
+  - Memory and energy consumption
   - Performance
-  - Energy consumption
-  - etc.

 * Evaluation of expressions often trigger a lot of side-effects (memory allocation, garbage collector, etc.) even though they are pure.